 - Push the brush roll back into its housing, making sure it spins freely.

-- Replace the bottom cover and screw it back into place.
-Double-check all screws to ensure the plate is firmly secured.
+- Replace the bottom cover and screw it back into place, and screw it in tightly.

 - Plug the vacuum back in and turn it on.
 Observe the brush roll to confirm it spins properly.
 If everything is in place, your vacuum should work efficiently again.